psevestre/openid-fapi/Financial_API_WD_002.md

 In many cases, Fintech services such as aggregation services use screen scraping and stores user passwords.
 This model is both brittle and insecure.
 To cope with the brittleness, it should utilize an API model with structured data and to cope with insecurity, it should utilize a token model such as OAuth [RFC6749, RFC6750].

-This working group aims to rectify the situation by developing a REST/JSON model protected by OAuth.
-Specifically, the FAPI WG aims to provide JSON data schemas, security and privacy recommendations and protocols to:

-* enable applications to utilize the data stored in the financial account,
-* enable applications to interact with the financial account, and
-* enable users to control the security and privacy settings.

-Both commercial and investment banking accounts as well as insurance, and credit card accounts are to be considered.
+Financial API aims to rectify the situation by developing a REST/JSON model protected by OAuth.
+However, just asking to use OAuth is too vague as there are many implementation choices.
+OAuth is a framework which can cover a wide range of use-cases thus some implementation choices are easy to implement but less secure and some implementation choices are harder to implement but more secure.
+Financial services on the internet is a use-case that requires more secure implementation choices.
+That is, OAuth needs to be profiled to be used in the financial use-cases.

+This document is a Part 2 of a set of document that specifies Financial API.
+It provides a profile of OAuth that is suitable to be used in the write access to the financial data also known as the transactional access.
+To achieve it, this part of the document specifies the control against such attacks like authorization request tampering, the authorization response tampering including code injection and the state injection, token request phishing, etc. More details are available in the security consideration section.

 ### Notational Conventions

 The keywords "shall", "shall not",
 "should", "should not", "may", and
-"can" in this document are to be interpreted as described in ISO Directive Part 2.
+"can" in this document are to be interpreted as described in ISO Directive Part 2 [ISODIR2].
 These keywords are not used as dictionary terms such that any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.